dougeby/IntuneDocs/intune/apple-school-manager-set-up-ios.md

 4. On the **Create Enrollment Profile** blade, enter a **Name** and **Description** for the profile that is displayed in the Intune portal.
 5. For **User Affinity**, choose whether devices with this profile enroll with or without user affinity.

- - **Enroll with user affinity** - The device must be affiliated with a user during initial setup and can then be permitted to access company data and email.
+ - **Enroll with user affinity** - Affiliates the device with a user during setup.

  >[!NOTE]
  >Multifactor authentication (MFA) doesn't work during enrollment on Apple School Manager devices with user affinity.
 After enrollment, MFA works as expected on these devices.